 Let’s see how this setup of the encoder and the decoder stack works:

-• The word embeddings of the input sequence are passed to the first encoder
+• The first encoder receives the word embeddings of the input sequence.

-• These are then transformed and propagated to the next encoder
+• It then transforms and propagates them to the next encoder.

-• The output from the last encoder in the encoder-stack is passed to all the decoders in the decoder-stack as shown in the figure below:
+• The output from the last encoder in the encoder-stack is passed to all the decoders in the decoder-stack, as depicted in the figure below:

 An important thing to note here – in addition to the self-attention and feed-forward layers, the decoders also have one more layer of Encoder-Decoder Attention layer.
 This helps the decoder focus on the appropriate parts of the input sequence.

-You might be thinking – what exactly does this “Self-Attention” layer do in the Transformer?
+You might be thinking – what exactly does this “Self-Attention” layer do in the Transformer architecture NLP?
 Excellent question!
 This is arguably the most crucial component in the entire setup so let’s understand this concept.

 Getting a Hang of Self-Attention